3. Payment Cards and Electronic Banking*

 3.3.What kind of organizations can issue BANK PAYMENT cards?

-Bank payment cards can be issued only by banks or branches of foreign banks in the country that have been given a license by the BNB.
-In order to issue international bank cards the bank should have a license by the respective card organization.
+Payment cards can be issued by banks and non bank payment institutions which are licensed by the BNB.
+For issuing international bank payment cards the bank should be licensed by the respective card organization.